Compliance

 • Inventory all systems containing personal data

-• Map data flows (collection → processing → storage → sharing → deletion)
+• Map data flows (collection to processing to storage to sharing to deletion)

-• Document legal bases for processing (for GDPR)
+• Document legal bases for processing (required for GDPR)

 Vendor Management